intheswim/dutch_auction/README.md

-This is a optimization & combinatoric problem I solved as an excecise.
+This is a optimization & combinatoric problem I solved as an excercise.

 ***